Twan-M/SmartMedi/Pill Weight Sensor/README.md

 ![image](https://github.com/user-attachments/assets/cc0adb93-bf7d-43d6-b9e3-aa67a3af29fd)
 13. Repeat those steps, until the measured value is the same as your known item weight.
 (A difference of 0.1-0.3 gram is fine)
 14. You now have the correct calibration factor for your Load Cell.
 Write this down somewhere aswell, you'll need this factor later.
+**Checkpoint** You've completed this part, if you've written down the calibration factor, which gives readings back not more than 0.3g apart from the actual weight of the item

 ## Part 3: The project code
 1. Copy the code of the file named: "main.cpp" instead of the current calibration code.